albbaous/GWAS_phenotype/README.md

 Z states for z-scaling and ln states for natural logarithm.
 ```

-### 🔄 Biomarker Transformation Pipeline
+### Biomarker Transformation Pipeline as described in Deelen et al., 2019

 For each biomarker value, the following steps are applied:

 ---

-#### 1. Handle Zero Values (Optional Shift)
+#### 1. Handle Zero Values - with imputation i am NOT doing that

-If the raw value is 0 or less, add 1 to make it compatible with log-transformation:
+If the raw value is 0 or less, add 1 to make it compatible with log-transformation

 #### 2. Log Transformation

-Apply the natural logarithm to normalize the distribution:
+Apply the natural logarithm to normalize the distribution

 #### 3. Standardization (Z-score Scaling)

-Scale to standard deviation units (mean = 0, sd = 1):
+Scale to standard deviation units (mean = 0, sd = 1)

 ---